 Added global MCP server 'sandbox-mcp'.

-This command only saves the launcher in Codex.
-It does not pull sandbox definitions or build the underlying Docker images.
+This command saves the launcher in Codex.
+It does not install sandbox-mcp, create sandbox definitions, or build sandbox images.

 $ codex mcp get sandbox-mcp --json